top of page

 In collaboration with the Cultural Alliance of Western Connecticut

-Lisa D'Amico PhD, Lead Curator
+Lisa D'Amico PhD, Curator

-Michael Craft, Guest Curator
+Michael Craft, Awards Juror

-Andrew Maisonette, Guest Curator
+Andrew Maisonette, Awards Juror

 Trio in Pink